eunices/masters-thesis-code/README.md

                    control = list(max_treedepth = 15))
 ```

+- Values are vastly different from Edie et al [range to 10] and bees [range to 200+]; not zero-inflated?

 2. Problem 2: Does not work for "single" column (using year only).

+# Equal area projection used: 3035, with exception of Mali, Mexico, Niger, Pakistan, Yemen all were >60% in area.

 Last updated 7 Oct 2019